DemonicSavage/mikan/README.md

 This is a command line script.
 It first creates (or updates) metadata files about the available cards (`cards.json`/`stills.json`/`sif.json`), and then downloads the image files themselves.

 By default, running `sifas_card_downloader` without any arguments will create metadata and then download SIFAS cards.
 Using the `--stills` argument will download SIFAS stills instead, and `--sif` will download SIF cards.

-### Note for Windows users

-SIFAS Card Downloader is not actively tested on Windows, but it seems to work.
-There is a `sifas_card_downloader.bat` file that you should use.
-Windows requires admin privileges for symlinks, so you need to run this as admin.
-This limitation is not present in macOS and Linux.

 ## License